saarkatz/CompterProject/README.md

 # ComputerProject
-implement terminate
+implement terminate/n
-do valgrind analysis
+do valgrind analysis/n
-do lint analysis
+do lint analysis/n
-ask michal for those checkers pictures fix hardcoded strings to defines fix the stringSize thing to 1024 fix includes from h to c
+ask michal for those checkers pictures/n fix hardcoded strings to defines/n fix the stringSize thing to 1024/n fix includes from h to c/n